 - Hyundai España supported crews started the national tarmac championship with a double podium on the Rallye Sierra Morena.

 - Hyundai Veloster N TCR drivers Mason Filippi and Harry Gottsacker moved up to second in the points after finishing fourth in the Michelin Pilot Challenge at Sebring International Raceway.

 25 March 2019 - A first national rally win in the British championship highlighted the early season results of Hyundai i20 R5 customers in series around Europe.

-However, teams also scored podiums in national competition in Spain, Portugal and the Netherlands.
-Meanwhile, Hyundai Motorsport built TCR cars continue to show their pace in endurance racing on both sides of the Atlantic Ocean.
+However, teams also scored podiums in a national competition in Spain, Portugal, and the Netherlands.
+Meanwhile, Hyundai Motorsport-built TCR cars continue to show their pace in endurance racing on both sides of the Atlantic Ocean.

 Hyundai i20 R5 claims first British Championship victory

 Tom Cave claimed the first British Rally Championship victory for the i20 R5 at the West Cork Rally (March 16-17), the second round of the 2019 season.
 Cave and co-driver James Morgan finished third overall in the event, which brought together teams from the British championship and their Irish Tarmac counterparts.
 The pair was part of a close battle for the BRC win throughout the weekend but moved ahead after setting the fastest times overall on stages 13 and 14 to claim maximum points for the national series and a spot on the overall podium.